BioinfoUNIBA/epitran/Rediportal.md

 <div class="section" id="reditoolknown-py">
 <h2>REDItoolKnown.py<a class="headerlink" href="#reditoolknown-py" title="Permalink to this headline"></a></h2>
 <p>REDItoolKnown.py has been developed to explore the RNA editing potential of RNA-Seq data
 sets using known editing events.
-Such events can be downloaded from DARNED database or generated from supplementary materials of a variety of publications.
+Such events can be downloaded from REDIportal database or generated from supplementary materials of a variety of publications.
 Known RNA editing events have to be stored in TAB files (see above for details).</p>
 <dl class="docutils">